 HARMON FIELD: 131 North Willow St.- Harmon Field features; softball and soccer fields, tennis and basketball courts, pavilion, restrooms and an updatedplayground. (see Map)

 HIGINBOTHAM PARK: 130 Broad St. - Higinbotham is nestled in the heart of downtown.
 Higinbothum is home to the Summer Community Concert Series.
-This park features; a basketball court, updated playground, pavilion and restrooms.(see Map)
+This park features; updated playground, pavilion and restrooms.(see Map)

 ALLEN PARK: 558 Broad St. Allen Park is the most beautiful park in Oneida.
 Allen Park features; tennis and basketball courts, restrooms, pavilion and a playground.
 Allen Park is a wonderful spot to enjoy the day, plenty of room for a picnic or gathering. (see Map)

 MAXWELL FIELD: 301 E. Sands St.

 Maxwell is home to the Durross Conservancy which features; 16 acres of

 hiking, cross country skiing and mountain biking trails.
 Maxwell is also home to Oneida Little League Baseball.
 This park features Minor and Major League baseball fields, 2 softball fields, a concession stand and restrooms. (see Map)